logreg-n-coffee/daily-coding-questions-java/README.md

 - Q 290: Solve the Quxes problem by determining the smallest number of them remaining after the transformation
 - Q 291: If at most two people can fit in a rescue boat, and the maximum weight limit for a given boat is k, determine how many boats will be needed to save everyone
 - Q 292: Solve the 2-coloring problem
+- Q 293: Shape a series of stones into a pyramid such that the height of each stone increases by one until reaching the tallest stone, after which the heights decrease by one.
+The start and end stones of the pyramid should each be one stone high.